Competition Overview & Purpose

 6. Matches to be played in singles match play over 18 holes.

 a.
 Play to be off handicaps index up to 30 which is the highest handicap index to be used in the competition.

 b.
 Full difference in handicaps to be taken

 7. So that a definite result of a match can be obtained, every game must be played to a finish, i.e. if a game is all-square after the 18th hole, the game is concluded by a sudden death play-off.
 With agreement of both Captains, matches may be recorded as a draw if the team result is in no doubt.

 a.
 Round 1 only: To conclude the match in the event of a tie after both home and away matches, the captains of both teams will select any three players from their team, to play a three-hole play off, at the course of the final match.
-The 3 holes to be played will be agreed by both captains.
+The 3+ holes to be played will be agreed by both captains, if team captains cannot agree holes 1,2&3+(holes in course order) are to be chosen.
 The result of the play off is to be recorded as ‘1 game win’ to determine the decisive result.
 So a definitive result of the play off can be obtained, each game must be played to a finish, i.e if all square after 3 holes, play continues to hole 4, with a sudden death play off, until a winner is determined.

 8. Before the commencement of the match the Captains shall present to each other and agree their team playing order list.
 This need NOT necessarily be in handicap order.
 Should there be disagreement in the order of play, the Captains shall list their own players in playing order and simultaneously present that list to each other.
 That will then be the team playing order.

 9. Matches shall be played in accordance with the Rules of Golf and the local rules of the Club on whose course the matches are played.

 a.
-GPS measuring devices can be used, permitting the use of such device is allowed within the Local Rules of the course of play.
+Players are permitted to use caddies, buggies and trollies, permitting their use is allowed within the Local Rules of the course of play.